NVIDIA/NeMo/docs/source/asr/models.rst

 *  regular look-ahead: convolutions would be able to see few future frames, and self-attention would also see the same number of future tokens.
 In this approach the activations for the look-ahead part is not cached and recalculated in the next chunks.
 The right context in each layer should be a small number as multiple layers would increase the effective context size and then increase the look-ahead size and latency.
 For example for a model of 17 layers with 4x downsampling and 10ms window shift, then even 2 right context in each layer means 17*2*10*4=1360ms look-ahead.
+Each step after the downsampling corresponds to 4*10=40ms.

 *  chunk-aware look-ahead: input is split into equal chunks.
 Convolutions are fully causal while self-attention layers would be able to see all the tokens in their corresponding chunk.
 For example, in a model which chunk size of 20 tokens, tokens at the first position of each chunk would see all the next 19 tokens while the last token would see zero future tokens.
 This approach is more efficient than regular look-ahead in terms of computations as the activations for most of the look-ahead part would be cached and there is close to zero duplications in the calculations.
-In terms of accuracy, this approach gives similar or even better results in term of accuracy as each token in each layer have access to more tokens on average.
+In terms of accuracy, this approach gives similar or even better results in term of accuracy than regular look-ahead as each token in each layer have access to more tokens on average.
 That is why we recommend to use this approach for streaming.

 ** Note: Latencies are based on the assumption that the forward time of the network is zero.